Newly diagnosed?

 -

-Once a year, we invite you and your son to our clinic in either Aarhus or Høje Taastrup for a physical evaluation and a talk about how your son and the family are coping with the disease.
+If your child is diagnosed with a progressive neuromuscular disease, we offer regular follow-ups at our clinic in Aarhus or Høje Taastrup.
+The follow-up includes a physical evaluation and a talk about how your son and the family are coping with the disease.

-Before the visit, we will ask you if there are questions or problems that you would like to discuss at the meeting.
-It can be questions about school, friends, accessibility, loss of function, help, etc.
+Before the visit, you are welcome to tell us if there is anything that you particularly would like to discuss at the meeting, for example issues regarding school, friends, accessibility, loss of function, help, etc.

-After the visit, our counsellors will make a short report about your son’s current functional level and recommendations for possible interventions.
+After the visit, our counsellors will write up a short report about your son’s current functional level and recommendations for possible interventions.

 -